-If you would like to get involved in the Quittapahilla Watershed Association, receive notices of upcoming events such as tree plantings, cleanups & meetings, email Dave Lasky at email@example.com or Michael Schroeder at firstname.lastname@example.org.
+If you would like to get involved in the Quittapahilla Watershed Association, receive notices of upcoming events such as tree plantings, cleanups & meetings, email Dave Lasky at firstname.lastname@example.org or Michael Schroeder at email@example.com.
+Or, visit our Facebook page for the latest news & for upcoming events & volunteer workdays -- and if you like what you see, "Like" our page!

 Left: Signs on Rt.
 422 (Main St.) on the west end of Annville reminding motorists & residents that the waters of Quittapahilla Creek flow to the Chesapeake Bay.
 The lower sign, designating Annville as a "Chesapeake Bay Partner Community," was awarded by the Chesapeake Bay Trust thanks to the efforts of the Quittapahilla Watershed Association.